Resources & Links - A list of contacts and Information

 Who to contact

-You can contact the Practice Manager, Jayne Wharton, by telephone, letter, email or by calling in at the Surgery.
+You can contact the Business Manager, Nick Derbyshire, by telephone, letter, email or by calling in at the Surgery.

-You can also contact either Dr Cox or Dr Parry in the same way.
+You can also contact Dr Parry or one on the other partners in the same way.

 Complaints will be acknowledged no later than 3 working days after the day on which the complaint is received.
 The practice will conduct an investigation into the complaint.